saolsen/steveskeys/README.md

 # steveskeys

+http://precog.com/blog-precog-2/entry/do-you-have-what-it-takes-to-be-a-precog-engineer

-Key value storage implementation based on http://precog.com/blog-precog-2/entry/do-you-have-what-it-takes-to-be-a-precog-engineer but in clojure instead of scala (and using protocols instead of traits)
+Key value storage implementation based on the precog challenge problem but in clojure instead of scala (and using protocols instead of traits)

 ## Usage

+The storage can be used by creating an instance of StevesKeys.

 ## License